Application to the Summer School, Registration Fee, Scholarships

 Venue, Accomodation, Meals

 This school is suitable for all levels, both for people without previous knowledge in Machine Learning, and those wishing to broaden their expertise in this area.
 It will allow the participants to get in touch with international experts in this field.
-Exchange of students, joint publications and joint projects will result because of these interactions.
+Joint publications, new research projects and exciting opportunities will arise from these interactions.

 Professionals who use Machine Learning will find that the summer school provides relevant knowledge and exposure to contemporary techniques.
-In addition, they will benefit by direct interaction with top-notch researchers and knowledge workers.
+In addition, they will benefit by direct interaction with top-notch researchers and motivated students.
 Previous experience indicates that personnel from both the industry as well as national laboratories benefit immensely from the school.

 For academics, the summer school is an excellent opportunity to help getting started in research on novel topics in Machine Learning.
 It provides an ideal forum for networking and discussions.
 Academics will also benefit from interaction with IT professionals which will lead to a deeper understanding of real life problems.